Prakamya24/zomato-bengaluru-market-insights/README.md

 (See `requirements.txt` for exact versions.)

+---

+## 📈 Key Analysis Performed

+- Cuisine and location-based segmentation
+- Rating vs. cost visualization
+- Online delivery and table booking patterns
+- K-Means clustering for customer segmentation

+---

+## 📌 Insights Extracted

+- North Indian, Chinese, and South Indian are the most popular cuisines.
+- Restaurants in Indiranagar and BTM have the highest concentration.
+- Higher-rated restaurants tend to fall in a specific pricing band.
+- Certain areas show higher demand for delivery and table booking.

+---

+## 🧠 Future Scope

+- Deploy a dashboard using Streamlit or Tableau
+- Add time-series analysis (if timestamp data is available)
+- Include sentiment analysis on reviews

+---

 ## Author
 **Prakamya Verma**
 prakamya0124@gmail.com
 [Linkdin](https://www.linkedin.com/in/prakamya-verma/)

 ---

 *This project is part of a data analysis portfolio showcasing advanced data cleaning, visualization, and clustering techniques applied to real-world restaurant data.*